 - Procedure purpose To ensure appropriate measures are promptly taken when the Buffalo Society of Natural Sciences (BSNS) receives confirmation that an employee has had a positive COVID-19 diagnosis.
 In addition, consideration should be given to whether coworkers, customers, and others who may have had close contact with the individual ought to be notified that they may have been exposed to ensure appropriate steps are taken. - What happens when you have a positive COVID-19 test?
 If you are an Erie County resident diagnosed with COVID-19, a contact tracer from ECDOH will call you to confirm the diagnosis, discuss with whom you have been in contact, and ask you to isolate at home.
-The contact tracer will explain what isolation involves, and ask questions about the household and your ability to isolate from other people. - Isolation means staying at home in a specific room, away from other people, and using a separate bathroom if possible.
+The contact tracer will explain what isolation involves and ask questions about the household and your ability to isolate from other people.
+The same is true for surrounding counties, the county specific DOH will facilitate the discussion and contact tracing. - Isolation means staying at home in a specific room, away from other people, and using a separate bathroom if possible.
 Individuals who need help to isolate, whether it is support for groceries, medications and other basic needs, can get that support from ECDOH.
 Isolation is similar to quarantine, except that isolation is for individuals who have a confirmed COVID-19 diagnosis and quarantine is for individuals who are potentially exposed to someone with this disease during a period when they are infectious. - What is a close contact?
-A "close contact" is someone who was within six feet of a person with COVID-19 for at least 10 minutes, starting from 48 hours before they started to feel symptoms, and for asymptomatic cases, from two days prior to specimen collection.
-If you have been in close contact with someone with COVID-19, an employee from ECDOH might call to inform you that you have potentially been exposed.
-They will ask you to stay at home and quarantine. - Quarantine means staying home, monitoring for symptoms, and maintaining social distancing (at least 6 feet from others at all times).
+Please refer to Erie County Department of Health's latest definition of what constitutes a close contact at: https://www2.erie.gov/health/index.php?q=ecdoh-covid-19-isolation-and-quarantine-documents - Quarantine means staying home, monitoring for symptoms, and maintaining social distancing (at least 6 feet from others at all times).
 That means remaining in a specific room separate from other non-exposed people and pets in the home, and using a separate bathroom, if possible.